lexpostma/Rickies/Airtable.md

 # Complex Airtable formulas

-This documentation is to explain the more complex formulas, mostly to myself.
+Explanation for the more complex formulas.
 Since Airtable does not support syntax highlighting and strips all white-space formatting after submitting, it's very hard to figure out what I did in the past.
 Or how to replicate/extend it.

 ## Calculate winner of the Rickies